Angelo-Miguel-E-Cruz/_breathesafe/SETUP INSTRUCTIONS.md

      - recharts

 to install dependencies:
+1. open in visual studio code
-1. right click backend and click "Open in Integrated Terminal"
+2. right click backend and click "Open in Integrated Terminal"
-2. type "npm install *names of dependencies*"
+3. type "npm install *names of dependencies*"
-3. right click _breathesafe (under frontend) and click "Open in Integrated Terminal"
+4. right click _breathesafe (under frontend) and click "Open in Integrated Terminal"
-4. type "npm install *names of dependencies*"
+5. type "npm install *names of dependencies*"

 NOTE: If any dependencies fail to download, please search for "*dependency name* install npm"